-"Were the Wise Men of Matthew Gospel not Wiser if they ever existed?"
+Did the Wise Men of Matthew's Gospel ever exist?

-One problem with Yogananda is that he said Jesus was behind the spreading of kriya yoga.
-Between the lines: the words in the gospels that Jesus taught for Jews only, that his Kingdom and salvation were for Jews only, and that salvation was only from the Jews - are they big words that mean nothing?
+One problem with the teachings of Yogananda is that he said Jesus was behind the spreading of kriya yoga, and that he was and is one of the SRF gurus.
+Where is the evidence of that?
+It is not in the Bible.
+So the words in the gospels that Jesus taught for Jews only, that his Kingdom and salvation were for Jews only, and that salvation was only from the Jews - are they fluffy words that mean just about anything?

 During his days of preaching, Jesus of Nazareth addressed only Jews, "the lost sheep of Israel" (Matthew 10:5-8; 15:24).
 His disciples were expressly instructed not to approach gentiles or Samaritans (Matthew 10:5-8).
 On the few occasions that Jesus ventured beyond the boundaries of his homeland, he never proclaimed his gospel to pagans, nor did his disciples do so during his lifetime.
 The mission of the 11 apostles to "all the nations" (Matthew 28:19) is a "post-Resurrection" idea.
 It appears to be of Pauline inspiration and is nowhere else found in the Gospels (apart from the spurious longer ending of Mark [Mark 16:15], which is missing from all the older manuscripts).
 Jesus' own perspective was exclusively Jewish; he was concerned only with Jews.
 (Geza Vermes, 2012)

-Had the salvation that the New Testament speaks of become too moldy with time, so that Jesus had to go to India and ask a secret yogi there for salvation help, and got kriya yoga?
-If so, it implies that the Biblical salvation of the Holy Spirit entering a human, is not good enough.
-And to croak that in a church may be considered worse that swearing.
-Just be alerted to it and take proper care.
+Had the salvation that the New Testament speaks of become too moldy with time, so that Jesus had to go to India and ask a secret yogi there for salvation help, and got kriya yoga - a publicly known yoga breathing method called ujjaji?
+If so, it shows how essential good yoga breathing may be if persisted in daily or so.

-The best question is last: Is the nativity story in the first two gospels of Matthew just fabricated, a folk tale that was current at the time, and dressed up in new feathers in Matthew?
+However, the best question may be: Is the nativity story in the first two gospels of Matthew just fabricated, a folk tale that was current at the time, and dressed up in new feathers in Matthew?
 You may not think so, but the Jesus scholar Geza Vermes does, after years of research.
 He writes:

 A contemporary of Matthew, the Jewish historian Flavius Josephus (37–c.100 CE), reports, and later rabbinic literature confirms, a folk tale which was in circulation in New Testament times.
 It relates to the birth of Moses and his miraculous escape from the hands of Pharaoh of Egypt.
 (Vermes 2010:84, 85)

-The tale of wise men and a wandering star in the first two gospels of Matthew (from about 80-90 CE) is a folk tale.
-It is missing in the Gospels of Mark and John, and appearing in a radically different form in Luke, where there is no mention of a star, wise men or Herod, nor of the murder of the innocents and Jesus' escape to Egypt.
+The tale of wise men and a wandering star in the first two gospels of Matthew (from about 80-90 CE) is a folk tale, says Dr Vermes.
+The Nativity tale is missing in the Gospels of Mark and John, and appearing in a radically different form in Luke, where there is no mention of a star, wise men or Herod, nor of the murder of the innocents and Jesus' escape to Egypt.
 (Vermes 2010:84).
 Matthew's Gospel was written for Christians who were not Jewish.
 [More Bible criticism]

-Thus, the not too wise men in an old folktale - if Dr Vermes has concluded well enough - were not led by a real, wandering star with focused, non-harmful light, and Yogananda could have been a reborn ox, donkey etc., in another tale of distant future times.
-But solid proof is lacking.
-We also lack good evidence that in another past life he had been a vicious, murderous marauder - even though he said he had been so, shivering.
-However, in reincarnation research much unverified claims tend to be given very little weight, if at all.
+We might as well confess we lack fit evidence that in another past life Yogananda had been a vicious, murderous marauder - even though he said he had been so, shivering while telling it.
+For all that, in reincarnation research, unverified claims tend to be given little weight, if at all.
 (Dasgupta 2006:112)

-It is wise when dealing with the fanatic or fantastic to ask for evidence to avoid being taken in and outsmarted from there on by steps and degrees.
+It is wise when dealing with the fanatic or fantastic to ask for evidence to avoid being taken in and perhaps outsmarted from there on by steps and degrees.
 And are there other explanations from good sources?
-In this case Dr Geza Vermes' tells the first couple of chapters in the gospel of Matthew is a folktale, and his telling so is a fact (Vermes 2010:87).
-[More by Dr. Vermes].
+Well, as for the birth of Jesus,, the renowned Jesus scholar Geza Vermes' tells the Nativity tale in the first two chapters of the gospel of Matthew is a folktale (Vermes 2010:87).
+[More by Dr Vermes].